WUSTL-Biol4220/home/labs/lab_19.md

 # Lab 19

-*Lab 19 GitHub Classroom link:* to be provided
+*Lab 19 GitHub Classroom link:* https://classroom.github.com/a/yH60Z23d

 We'll learn how to access a Jupyter session that is hosted on a remote computer, and how to produce Matplotlib visualizations using Jupyter notebooks.